LIBERATING FOOTBALL TRAVEL

 The best pubs and bars for football fans

-Given Dingwall’s size, all pubs and bars are convenient for a pre-match drink an easy stroll from the stadium, though the Mallard (see Ross County) is more convenient than most.
+Given Dingwall’s size, its few hostelries are convenient for a pre-match drink an easy stroll from the stadium, though the Mallard (see Ross County) is more convenient than most.

 Where to stay